Haplogroup Q-L275: Subclade Distribution

 Q-L245 This branch was discovered by citizen scientists.
 It is a descendant branch of the Q-M378 lineage and is the most common branch in West Asian groups such as Iranians and Jewish populations.
+Q-L245 is shared across Ashkenazi, Sephardic, and Mizrahi Jewish populations that separated centuries to over a millennium ago, geneticists conclude it was present in the ancestral Levantine gene pool prior to the Jewish Diaspora.

 Q-L272.1 This branch was discovered by citizen scientists.
 It has only been identified in one Sicilian sample.

 Q-L301 This branch was discovered by citizen scientists.
 They have identified it in two unrelated Iranian samples.

 Q-L315 This branch was discovered by citizen scientists.
 It has only been identified in one Ashkenazi Jewish sample.
 Thus, it is presumed to have arisen after the Q-L245 branch to which it belongs became part of the pre-Diaspora Jewish population.

 Q-L327 This branch was discovered by citizen scientists.
 It has only been identified in one Azorean sample.

 Q-L619.2 This branch was discovered by citizen scientists.
 They have identified it in two unrelated Armenian samples.

 Q-P306 This branch was discovered by the University of Arizona research group headed by Dr. Michael Hammer in a Southeast Asian sample.
 It has been identified by citizen scientists in South Asians.

 Q-M378 — It is widely distributed in Europe, South Asia, and West Asia.
 It is found among samples of Hazaras and Sindhis.
 It has been found in one individual in a small sample of eleven Lachungpa in Sikkim.
 It is also found in the Uyghurs of North-Western China in two separate groups.
 Some Western Jews belong to Q-M378 as well.
 Q-M378's subbranch Q-L245's subclades Q-Y2200 and Q-YP1035 are the only varieties of haplogroup Q that are found in Ashkenazi Jews.
 Citizen scientists found that some Sephardic Jews carry different subclades of Q-L245, including Q-BZ3900, Q-YP745, and Q-YP1237.